JohanBendz/se.swefa/APPSTORE.md

 ### This app adds support for Swedish Weather Data.

 ## Included devices/features:
-* 0-8 days of Weather Forecast based on Homey geolocation.
+* 0-36 hours of Weather Forecast based on Homey geolocation.
 * 0-3 days of Pollen Level Forecast based on choosen Swedish city.

 ### Weather Forecast Data - in English